thycotic/privman-docs/app-control/policies/examples/elevate/active-x.md

 [priority]: # (2)
 # Setting up ActiveX Policies

 Setting up ActiveX Policies – this is to allow add-ins to be installed over at a browser (in this example Internet Explorer).
 To test if ActiveX can be installed without prompting UAC, we can do a test run at <http://pcpitstop.com/>; ActiveX installation is in turn provided at <https://pcpitstop.com/testax.asp>.
+Refer to the Local Security topic, specifically [Manage Local Groups](../../../../local-security/ls-local-groups.md).

 >**Note:** You will need to import local group policy definitions before editing your Active-X Group Policy Settings.